EARMILK EARMILK

 The penultimate track, a cover of Todd Rundgren’s “Tiny Demons,” blends seamlessly into the project’s introspective arc.
 The song, about the unwanted thoughts and anxieties that linger like “tiny demons” inside you, maintains the dreamlike synth-pop of the original while reshaping it through Babeheaven’s contemporary lens.

-It’s a rare kind of cover: faithful in feeling, but transformed in spirit.
+It’s a remarkable cover that is faithful in feeling, but transformed in spirit.

 Closing track “Loud Thoughts,” featuring the phenomenal Samba Jean-Baptiste, brings the EP full circle.
-Born out of heartbreak, burnout, and creative pressure, it’s a textured, emotionally charged finale.
+A project born out of heartbreak, burnout, and creative pressure, it’s a textured, emotionally charged finale.

 This EP captures Babeheaven at their most distilled, leaning into minimalism and emotional honesty over grand production.
 It is a continuation of their signature sound, with each track a different shade of the same emotional palette.